 The type of treatment that you will receive will depend on which area of your body you have developed OA and also on the severity of the symptoms.
 More often than none, OTC (Over-The-Counter) medication, lifestyle changes, and home remedies will suffice to provide you relief from the pain, swelling, and stiffness that is generated due to OA.

 Some common form of treatment for OA includes the following:

 Shedding excess weight can help in lessening the strain on your joints that causes pain.
 As we stated earlier, obesity can cause OA.
 So, it is important to have a healthy eating regime.
 It doesn’t mean you have to starve yourself.
 Instead, you need to eat the right food by consulting your doctor and nutritionist.

 Physical activity would help you in relieving stiffness around the joints.
-Your doctor, in consultation with your physiotherapist, would advise you on the type of exercise you need to perform.
+Your doctor, in consultation with your physiotherapist, can advise you on the type of exercise you need to perform.

 Adequate sleep ensures a reduction in swelling and inflammation.
 So, be sure to get enough sleep.
 However, don’t oversleep as well since a prolonged inactive period is not healthy.

-Let’s hear what eminent orthopaedic and trauma expert Dr. Stephen Ortner has to say in this regard from the video below.
+Let’s hear what eminent orthopedic and trauma expert Dr. Stephen Ortner has to say in this regard from the below video.